 Synchro is nutrition and wellness brands that offers gluten-free, non-BGMO products, including keto-friendly foods, powerfoods, and more.
 Synchro customers depend on their products to relieve pain, provide energy, offer mental clarity, and even recover quickly from workouts.
 That’s why Synchro partners with ShipBob to make sure their products are sent to customers quickly.

 Using ShipBob’s 2-Day Express Shipping program, we are able to offer 2-day shipping via ground to 80% of our customer base, which is much cheaper than expedited air.

 Lindsay Louise, Fulfillment & Retail Manager at Synchro

 We heard more about this in our COVID-19 ecommerce series, where ShipBob customer Organic Olivia discussed how their elderberry pro-immunity supplement, as well as ShipBob customer Ample Foods’ new ketogenic meal replacement have both been hits during quarantine.

-6. Subscription food services
+6. Subscription food services (Trending business idea)

 Due to the COVID-19 pandemic, many people who are stuck at home are encouraged to grocery shop less frequently.
 Ecommerce meal kit companies, like Hello Fresh and Blue Apron are seeing challenges in sending high demand fresh meals to customers on time.